New York City Car Accident Attorneys

-- Following Too Closely: Another common cause of auto accidents in NYC is following too closely, or “tailgating.”
-This often occurs in congested or bumper-to-bumper traffic.
-Drivers’ failure to ensure that a reasonably safe distance is kept between their vehicle and the car ahead of them can lead to rear-end collisions.
-Following too closely also can lead to chain-reaction accidents, in which several cars collide into each other in sequence.
+- Tailgating: Another common cause of auto accidents in NYC is following too closely, or “tailgating.”
+Following too closely can lead to chain-reaction accidents, in which several cars collide sequentially.

-- Failure to Yield: A driver’s failure to yield to a vehicle with the right of way at one of New York City’s countless intersections can result in a collision that leads to severe injuries.
-According to the same data from the NYPD, in October 2020, there were 690 accidents due at least in part to a driver’s failure to yield.
-In addition, there were 309 collisions resulting from drivers’ disregard of stop signs or traffic lights.
+- Failure to yield: A driver’s failure to yield to a vehicle with the right of way at one of New York City’s countless intersections can result in a collision that leads to severe injuries.

-- Improper Passing or Lane Usage: Hundreds of serious collisions are caused by drivers failing to use proper signals, check their blind spots, or otherwise exercise caution while passing another vehicle.
-Many more result from vehicles passing more closely than traffic conditions permit, as well as unsafe lane changes.
+- Improper passing or lane usage: Many serious collisions are caused by drivers failing to use proper signals, check their blind spots, and unsafe lane changes.

-Should you be involved in a traffic accident, there are steps you can take protect yourself, your passengers, and your legal rights.
+Should you be involved in a car accident in NYC, you can take steps to protect yourself, your passengers, and your legal rights, including:

 - Remain at the scene.
-Leaving the scene of an accident without identifying yourself and/or providing reasonable aid to others is a crime in New York.
+Leaving the scene of an accident without identifying yourself and providing reasonable aid to others is a crime in New York.